Applications for Special Guardianship Orders

 5.2 Special Guardianship Applications in Care Proceedings

-However, there is recognition that some applicants may be identified, or come forward, late in proceedings and the court will need to give careful consideration with regard to a possible extension of the 26-week timescale.
-(See Care and Supervision Proceedings and the Public Law Outline Procedure).
+(Note: it may be the case that applicants are identified, or come forward, late in proceedings, and the court will need to give careful consideration with regard to an extension of the 26-week timescale).

-Assessments should be evidence-based and child-focussed.
+Assessments should be robust, evidence-based and child-focused.
 Before the assessment, the prospective carers should be provided with full information about:

 - What the assessment will involve;